Strong Property (T), weak amenability and $\ell^p$-cohomology in $\tilde{A}_2$-buildings: Norm estimates

 This quantity is at most $2$ by the triangle inequality, and equal to $2$ as it maps the constant $1$ to the constant $2$.
 The same argument applies to show that for every $a$ and $s$, the operators $M_{a,s} - M_{a,s+1}$ from Proposition \ref{prop:sousadditif} have regular norm $2-\frac 2 q$, the total variation of the difference between the uniform measures on $\{(\ell,p) \in \La \times \Pa |\mid \ell \sim_s p\}$ for $s$ and $s+1$. \end{proof} We conjecture that Lemma~\ref{lem:not_nontrivial_type} is the only obstruction to admissibility:

 \begin{conjecture} A Banach space is admissible if and only if it has nontrivial type. \end{conjecture}

 Evidence for this conjecture is that it is known for classical buildings \cite{MR2574023}.
-We should mention, however, that its proof reduces to a property of certain biaffine monodromy groups that we could not verify for arbitrary $\tilde{A}_2$-buildings.
+We should mention, however, that a Fourier transform argument in the proof reduces to a property of certain biaffine monodromy groups that does not hold for arbitrary $\tilde{A_2}$-buildings.
+More precisely, we could not verify the property for $\tilde{A}_2$-buildings whose links are classical projective planes but computer experiments have shown that the property is definitely not satisfied in buildings in which even the link of some vertex is exotic and of order less than $24$ (and there are such buildings that admit uniform lattices \cite{MR3656296}).